 Fonterra and NPDC demonstrated a high level of performance with no issues in regard to compliance.
-Levels of suspended solids in stormwater samples collected from Molten Metals were non-compliant in regards to suspended solids on all occasions (three), and once for levels of oil and grease.
-During the period an abatement notice was issued and when this was not complied with an infringement notice was also issued.
-Measures to prevent sediment discharging from the site (felt inserts and hay bales placed in drains) had made some difference in lowering the level of suspended solids but further measures were necessary to ensure consent conditions were being complied with at the site.
+Levels of suspended solids in stormwater in one sample collected from Molten Metals were non-compliant with the consent limit for suspended solids and onsite practices were noted to not be sufficient for effective contaminant control.
+During the period an infringement notice was issued.
+Measures to prevent sediment discharging from the site (felt inserts, hay bales and concrete blocks placed in drains) had made some difference in lowering the level of suspended solids but further measures were necessary to ensure consent conditions were being complied with at the site.